 The benefits of incorporating bone broth into your diet have been discussed many places.
 It can boost your immune system and contains healing compounds for joints and your intestinal system.
 One of the biggest concerns is the source of your bones and to what environment the animal has been exposed.

-2 pkgs Broken Arrow Ranch Venison Leg Bones (4-6 lbs total)
+2 pkgs Broken Arrow Ranch Venison Leg Bones or 1 pkg Venison Mixed Bones (4-6 lbs total)

 1 pkg Broken Arrow Ranch Venison Trimmings, 1 lb

 ¼ tsp black peppercorns

 1 Tbs kosher salt (optional, added after cooking)

 Blanch The Bones: Blanching the bones will help to produce a broth that is more clear and clean tasting.
 Add the Venison Leg Bones to a large pot.
 Fill pot with cold water until bones are just covered.
 Bring to a boil then reduce heat and simmer for 20 minutes.
 While simmering skim off the foam that will form on top with a large spoon or ladle.
 Drain water from the pot, transfer bones to a baking sheet for roasting in next step and then rinse pot.